ericorruption/static-boilerplate/README.md

 ## Running

 In the project folder type `npm start` to spin a local server with live reloading and asset processing.
+You can also run `npm run serve` to cross browser test multiple browsers at the same time with the help of Browsersync.

 ## Deployment